jwu-au/QqMusic/README.md

 # QqMusic
-QqMusic songs synchronization for IOS using iFile web server.
-The project is built using netcoreapp2.0.
-It requires QqMusic v6.x and a web server (e.g. iFile) on app's document folder.
+QqMusic songs synchronization for IOS.
+It requires QqMusic <b>v6.x</b> and a web server (e.g. iFile) on app's document folder.
+It syncs all songs downloaded/cached in QqMusic app from IOS device into local hdd or network location (e.g. NAS via SMB protocol).

 # Settings - appsettings.json
 ```json